German Chocolate Energy Bites

 These German chocolate energy bites pack all the flavors you love from German chocolate cake into a wholesome, naturally sweetened snack!
 You’ll love the coconut, chocolate and pecan combo.
+Vegan and gluten-free.
 Sponsored by the American Pecan Council.

 I have a TON of nutritious energy bite/ball recipes here on EBF, but I realized recently that my collection was seriously lacking in the chocolate department.
 There are a few with chocolate chips, but none will full-on chocolate flavor.
 Why?
 I have no clue!
 But it’s changing today so all my chocolate lovers can rejoice.

 These German chocolate energy bites are loaded with all the flavor you’d expected from German chocolate cake — rich chocolate, buttery pecans and coconut — but in the form of a nutrient-dense snack.